giandab/market-simulator-ui/README.md

 ## Playwright Tests

-- Ensure the development server is running
+- Ensure the development server is running, including the backend.
 - Run `npx playwright test` or `npx playwright test --ui` to view the tests in the ui.